 - March: Draft plan is created

-- May/June: Line by line review (public involvement - Phase 3)
+- July 12: Line by line review (public involvement - Phase 3)

-- August: Final draft plan presented at P&Z (second public hearing)
+- Sept.
+13: Final plan is presented to the Planning Commission (second public hearing)

-- September: Final draft plan is presented to Town Council (third public hearing); Town Council votes on presented plan
+- Sept.
+20: Final plan is presented to Town Council (third public hearing); Town Council votes on presented plan

 - Spring, 2018: outreach regarding vote to ratify the plan